arista-netdevops-community/avd-quickstart-containerlab/README.md

 > **WARNING**
 > This repository is still under construction.
 It's fully functional, but has number of limitations.
 > For example:
-> - MLAG setup is not fully functional.
 > - README is still work-in-progress
 > - Lab configuration and adresses are hardcoded and have to be redefined in many different files if you setup is different.
 That will be simplified before the final release.
 > - Some workflow and code optimization required.